 Launched in 1999 under the brand name Elance, Upwork is a marketplace that lets you post a project and receive applications.
 You can pay freelancers based on an hourly rate or on a fixed rate.
 Upwork will then take a commission on top of the payments you make to freelancers.
 The site itself is estimated to have around 31 million monthly visits.

 Founded in 2017, this is a Denmark-based freelance marketplace.
-Similar to LinkedIn ProFinder, you can post a job ad for free on Worksome and receive an average of five applications within 24 hours.
+You can post a job ad for free on Worksome and receive an average of five applications within 24 hours.
 You can choose to work with the freelancers either based on an hourly, daily, or fixed rate.
 Worksome will charge a service fee on top of the freelancers’ final fees.

 Worksome’s freelance talents currently reside in four countries: Denmark, the UK, Norway, and Lithuania.
 If you’re looking for local talents in those four countries, then this might be a good place to start.